If you would like to find out more about dental implants then call our friendly team and book a FREE treatment consultation today.

 Fitting and re-examination:

-Once completed it is nearly impossible to tell the difference between the implant secured crown and your existing teeth.
+Once complete, it is nearly impossible to tell the difference between the implant-secured crown and your existing teeth.